 Recreational and lifetime fitness activities are also explored.
 These activities provide both a healthy balance for the competitive person and explores physical activities for the individual who prefers less organized and / or noncompetitive physical pursuits.
 These experiences encompass backyard lawn games, outdoor winter fitness choices, guided-imagery stress reduction, archery and dance, just to name a few.

 A middle school student also gains benefits from engaging in team problem solving initiatives.
 Leadership qualities, cooperation, decision making, communicating effectively and critical thinking are always in the state of evolving.
 Helping students navigate these experiences encourages healthier social interaction with peers.

-Knowing how to assess yourself if you are physically fit and how to taking personal responsibility for maintaining it is also focused on each year.
+Knowing how to how to increase and maintain one's personal physical fitness is focused throughout the year.
 ‘Knowledge is power!’
 This is the approach I take regarding teaching health related physical fitness.
-Students annually engage in fitness evaluations to determine their individual physical fitness levels.
-Students are not encouraged to share their results with others and to only use their scores, in comparison to, established health fitness standards based on gender and age to help them identify personal fitness strengths and needs.
-Discussions revolve around physiological changes and adaptations that take place in the body during exercise and looking at personal activity habits and how it manifests itself in personal fitness results.
+Students engage throughout the year in activities and discussions that revolve around physiological changes and adaptations that take place in the body during exercise.
+Formal and informal discussions also take pace that look at personal activity habits and how it manifests itself in personal fitness results.
 This approach leads to students being proactive towards improving their own activity levels (realistic goal setting) and therefor empowering themselves to take control of their fitness.